 By default all output streams have zero bit advancement such that bit 7 is the first bit that appears after the output frame boundary (assuming ST-BUS formatting).
-The output advancement is enabled by the Output Stream Bit Advancement (bits 21 - 20) of the Group Control Registers 0 - 31 (GCR0 - 31), as described in Section 14.4.
+The output advancement is enabled by the Output Stream Bit Advancement (bits 21 - 20) of the Group Control Registers 0 - 31 (GCR0 - 31), as described in Section 12.3.
 The output delay can vary from 0 to 22.8 ns with a 7.6 ns increment.
-The exception to this is output streams programmed at 65 Mbps, in which case the increment is 3.8 ns with a total advancement of 11.4 ns.
+The exception to this is when the device is programmed at 65 Mbps. in which case the increment is 3.8 ns with a total advancement of 11.4 ns.

-Figure 6 - Output Bit Advancement Timing
+Figure 3 - Output Bit Advancement Timing